eagle-io/docs/source/api/resources/nodes.rst

                                                     *[NEVER, ALWAYS]*
     **categoryId**                      ObjectId    Id of :ref:`owner category <api-resources-owners>` to assign to this state.
-                                                    Required when *notify* option is not *NEVER*
+                                                    Required when *notify* option is not *NEVER* **messageAway**                     String      *Optional*.
+                                                    Custom message to send when the state becomes active (away from normal).
+                                                    Maximum of 255 characters.
+Leave empty for default message.
+    **messageTowards**                  String      *Optional*.
+                                                    Custom message to send when the state becomes inactive (towards normal).
+                                                    Maximum of 255 characters.
+Leave empty for default message.
     ================================    =========   ===========================================================================

 Example replacing DISCRETE states